 - You can connect Apple Pay to your KOHO account.

-- You can create a joint account for you and someone else.
+- You can create a joint account for yourself and someone else.

 - You can have up to $20,000 in your account.